OpusCapita/fsm-workflow/packages/core/README.md

-machine.isInFinalState({ object })   // returns true iff object is in one of final states machine.can({ object, event })       // whether event is available machine.cannot({ object, event })    // whether event is not available
+machine.isInFinalState({ object })   // returns true iff object is in one of final states machine.can({ object, event })       // whether event is available machine.cannot({ object, event })    // whether event is not available machine.canBeReleased({ object, to, request }) // weither object can be released from its current state; 'to' is an optional target state

 // hooks (tbd)
 machine.onStartTransition()   // returns promise